MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-with-aks-content.md

 ## Scenario details

-In this scenario, several technologies are used to execute the automated build and deployment of your app.
+In this scenario, the automated build and deployment of your app uses several technologies.
 The code is developed in [VS Code](https://code.visualstudio.com) and stored in a GitHub repository.
 GitHub Actions is used to build the app as a container, then push the container image to an Azure Container Registry.
 GitHub Actions is used to update the necessary Kubernetes manifest deployment file, also stored in the Git repository, while the GitOps operator Argo CD picks up the Kubernetes manifest files from there and deploys the app to the AKS cluster.

 Other examples include providing an automated development environment, validating new code commits, and pushing new deployments into staging or production environments.
 Traditionally, businesses had to manually build and compile applications and updates, and maintain a large, monolithic code base.
 With a modern approach to application development that uses CI and GitOps for CD, you can quickly build, test, and deploy services.
 This modern approach lets you release applications and updates to your customers faster, and respond to changing business demands in a more agile manner.